RSS3-Network/Mastodon-Instance-Kit/README.md

    - The URL of your Mastodon instance
    - Admin account credentials (admin username and password)

-6. Ready to use your Mastodon Instance after the SSL/TLS certificates of your domains gets handled !
+6. Ready to use your Mastodon Instance after your domain is ready.

 ### Important Notes
 - The SSL setup process may take up to to 20 minutes to get your instance ready.
 Please be patient and frequently check your domain status.